MicrosoftDocs/visualstudio-docs.pl-pl/docs/ide/reference/set-current-thread-command.md

 ## <a name="arguments"></a>Argumenty
 `index`

-Wymagany.
+Wymagane.
 Wybiera wątek według indeksu.

 ## <a name="example"></a>Przykład